-The final class assignment of the year was simple: draw a poster size portrait of a prominent historical figure or person you admire.
-It took me no longer than a millisecond to determine that I would choose the most prominent historical and admirable figure of my time: Michael Jordan.
+The final class assignment of the year was simple: draw a poster size portrait of a prominent historical figure whom you admire.
+I deliberated for all but a millisecond before choosing Michael Jordan as my subject.
+MJ would serve as my go-to case study throughout my middle school years.

-I had never been more excited about a class assignment in my entire ten years of existence on this planet.
+I had never been more excited about a class assignment in my entire ten years of existence.
 I felt like Ralphie from A Christmas Story when he received his “what do you want for Christmas” homework assignment.

 Ralphie couldn’t wait to start writing his paper about his Christmas plea for an official Red Ryder carbine-action two-hundred-shot range model air rifle with a compass in the stock.

 I couldn’t wait to show the world my drawing of MJ gliding through the air from the free-throw line depicting the famous winning slam dunk against The Human Highlight Film, Dominque Wilkins, during the 1988 Slam Dunk Contest.